okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ### Get Primary Linked Object Value
 {:.api .api-operation}

-{% api_operation get /api/v1/users/${id}/linkedObjects/${primary-name} %}
+{% api_operation get /api/v1/users/${id}/linkedObjects/${primary.name} %}

-For an `associated` user specified by ID, returns the `self` link for the `primary` user for the relationship specified by the primary-name .
+For the user specified by ID, returns the `self` link for the `primary` user in the relationship specified by the primary.name.
 If the user specified is not the `associated` user in any relationship, an empty array is returned.

 Use `me` instead of `id` to specify the current session user.